Flooristics, LLC

 What is the Number One Claim on Wood Floors?

-February 2, 2017 by Flooristics staff Leave a Comment
+February 2, 2017 by Flooristics staff 4 Comments

 Share Button

-While hardwood floors and engineered wood floors are some of the most beautiful and durable options for floor coverings on the market, there are still problems that customers encounter.
+Hardwood floors and engineered wood floors rank among the most beautiful and durable flooring options on the market.
+However, customers still encounter problems.

-Problems occur when the wood material is not properly acclimated to the climate of the room and installed.
-Acclimation means that the material is stored in the room at the conditions it will be set at for several days prior to installation.
+Problems occur when installers do not properly acclimate the wood material to the room’s climate before installation.
+Acclimation means installers store the material in the room under its final conditions for several days before installation.
 A good installation should only see minimal gapping during dry weather.
-Unfortunately, gaps as wide as a quarter or bigger can take place when acclimation was not done properly.
+Unfortunately, gaps as wide as a quarter or bigger can take place when acclimation is not done properly.

 To have happier customers and create beautiful flooring that lasts a lifetime, flooring installers should take the time to acclimate the flooring material before installation.